fisca-ai/fisca/src/content/homepage/en/index.md

         - words:
             - teal: "Bill understanding"
       # icon: "/images/phone.svg"
-      content: "Scan or upload your bill to understand what each item is team."
+      content: "Scan or upload your bill to understand what each item is about."

 # app
 app: